adstuart/azure-expressroute-direct-local/README.md

 ## Better together

-In this article we will show how its possible combine these two ExpressRoute products, Local and Direct, and align with the common "Bowtie" [design pattern](https://docs.microsoft.com/en-us/azure/expressroute/designing-for-disaster-recovery-with-expressroute-privatepeering#large-distributed-enterprise-network) used by the majority of enterprise customers on Azure.
+In this article we will show how its possible to combine these two ExpressRoute products, Local and Direct, and align with the common "Bowtie" [design pattern](https://docs.microsoft.com/en-us/azure/expressroute/designing-for-disaster-recovery-with-expressroute-privatepeering#large-distributed-enterprise-network) used by the majority of enterprise customers on Azure.

 This combination is, at first, not obvious, and hence this article was created.
 It shows how we able to maintain a highly resilient design, whilst benefiting from the pricing model of ExpressRoute Local to reduce egress costs.
-This may or may not be the right solution for your company, it depends on how much value you will derive from the pricing discounts, vs the downsides of the technical considerations laid on herein.
+This may or may not be the right solution for your company, it depends on how much value you will derive from the pricing discounts, vs the downsides of the technical considerations laid out herein.

 > **Note!
 The use of ExpressRoute local is particular of interest when utilising ExpressRoute Direct due to the fact that Local and Standard circuits are included in the base ExpressRoute Direct [port costs](https://azure.microsoft.com/en-gb/pricing/details/expressroute/).**